ossf/scorecard/docs/checks.md

 workflow's inline script may execute untrusted input from attackers.
 This occurs when an attacker adds malicious commands and scripts to a context.
 When a workflow runs, these strings may be interpreted as code that is executed on the runner.
-Attackers can add their own content to certain github context variables that are considered untrusted, for example, `github.event.issue.title`.
+Attackers can add their own content to certain GitHub context variables that are considered untrusted, for example, `github.event.issue.title`.
 These values should not flow directly into executable code.